Richard P. Feynman

 Two prizes in the amount of $5,000 each will be awarded to the researchers whose recent work has most advanced the achievement of Feynman’s goal for nanotechnology: molecular manufacturing, defined as the construction of atomically-precise products through the use of molecular machine systems.
 Synonyms include “atomically precise manufacturing” (APM) and “productive nanosystems”.
 Separate prizes will be awarded for theoretical work and for experimental work.

-The winners of this year’s prizes will be announced spring of 2015 and invited to accept the prize at the next Foresight Conference.
-For each Prize, a travel stipend of up to US$1500 will be provided for one winner (or one member of a winning team) to attend the Conference and accept the Prize.
+The winners of this year’s prizes will be announced spring of 2016 and invited to accept the prize at the next Foresight event.

 This prize is given in honor of Richard P. Feynman who, in 1959, gave a visionary talk at Caltech in which he said “The problems of chemistry and biology can be greatly helped if our ability to see what we are doing, and to do things on an atomic level, is ultimately developed — a development which I think cannot be avoided.”